 • Is accurate and complete Even if we deny your request for amendment, you have the right to submit a written addendum, not to exceed 250 words, with respect to any item or statement in your record you believe is incomplete or incorrect.
 If you clearly indicate in writing that you want the addendum to be made part of your medical record we will attach it to your records and include it whenever we make a disclosure of the item or statement you believe to be incomplete or incorrect.

 • Right to an Accounting of Disclosures You have the right to request an accounting of certain disclosures of Health Information we made.
-This is a list of the disclosures we made of medical information about you other than our own uses for treatment, payment and health care operations (as those functions are described above), and with other exceptions pursuant to the law.
-To request this list or accounting of disclosures, you must submit your request in writing to the Health Information Management.
-Your request must state a time period which may not be longer than six years and may not include dates before April 14, 2003.
+This is a list of the disclosures we made of medical information about you other than our own uses for treatment, payment, and health care operations (as those functions are described above), and with other exceptions pursuant to the law.
+To request this list or accounting of disclosures, you must submit your request in writing to Health Information Management.
+Your request must state a time period that may not be longer than six years and may not include dates before April 14, 2003.
 Your request should indicate in what form you want the list (for example, on paper or electronically).
 The first list you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.
 In addition, we will notify you as required by law following a breach of your unsecured protected health information.

 • Right to Request Restrictions You have the right to request a restriction or limitation on the Health Information we use or disclose for treatment, payment, or health care operations.
 In addition, you have the right to request a limit on the Health Information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
 For example, you could ask that we not share information about your surgery with your spouse.
 We are not required, however, to agree to your request, except to the extent that you request us to restrict disclosure to a health plan or insurer for payment or health care operations purposes if you, or someone else on your behalf (other than the health plan or insurer), has paid for the item or service out of pocket in full.
-Even if you request this special restriction, we can disclose the information to a health plan or insurer for purposes of treating you.
+Even if you request this special restriction, we can disclose the information to a health plan or insurer for purpose of treating you.
 If we agree, we will comply with your request unless we need to use the information in certain emergency treatment situations.
 To request restrictions, you must make your request in writing to Health Information Management.
 In your request, you must tell us 1) what information you want to limit; 2) whether you want to limit our use, disclosure or both; and 3) to whom you want the limits to apply, for example, disclosures to your spouse.

 • Right to Request Confidential Communications You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we contact you only by mail or at work.
-To request confidential communications, you must make your request in writing to the Health Information Management.
+To request confidential communications, you must make your request in writing to Health Information Management.
 We will not ask you the reason for your request.
 Your request must specify how or where you wish to be contacted.
 We will accommodate reasonable requests.

 • Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this notice.
 You may ask us to give you a copy of this notice at any time.
 Even if you have agreed to receive this notice electronically, you are still entitled to a paper copy of this notice.
 You may obtain a copy of this notice on our website.
 To request any of the above, you must make your request, in writing, to the Privacy Officer.